siam-biswas/Engine/README.md

 ## What's Engine

-In present days when we start building any kind of data driven or large scale applications, the first thing we do is choose a decent architecture for development.
+In present days when we start building any kind of data driven or large scale application, the first thing we do is choose a decent architecture for development.
 Some commonly used architecture patterns are MVC, MVP, MVI, MVVM and VIPER.
 Among those considering the ease of development and usabilty alongside with testabilty MVVM should be the first choice.
 But when working with MVVM many of us faced difficulties with maintaing consistency.
 As a solution `Engine` is here to make your development with MVVM more consistent, effecient and time saving.

 #### `E -> Entity -> Model`